jorisschellekens/borb/EXAMPLES.md

 As usual, we start by reading the `Document`:

         with open("input.pdf", "rb") as pdf_file_handle:
-            l = SVGExport()
+            l = PDFToSVG()
             doc = PDF.loads(pdf_file_handle, [l])

-Here we are using `SVGExport` which acts like an `EventListener`.
+Here we are using `PDFToSVG` which acts like an `EventListener`.
 `EventListener` implementations are notified every time a rendering instruction is parsed.
-`SVGExport` uses that knowledge to convert the pdf-syntax rendering instructions to svg-syntax.
+`PDFToSVG` uses that knowledge to convert the pdf-syntax rendering instructions to svg-syntax.

             with open("output.svg", "wb") as svg_file_handle:
                 svg_file_handle.write(ET.tostring(l.get_svg_per_page(0)))